whoismz/emt/README.md

 ## Requirements
 - Rust (latest stable)
 - `Clang/LLVM` and `libbpf`
-- Linux kernel 5.8 or later with eBPF support enabled
+- Linux kernel 5.8 or later with eBPF support
 - Root privileges or `CAP_BPF` or `CAP_SYS_ADMIN`

 ## Building